sebannicus/sebannicus/README.md

-👋 Hi, I’m @sebannicus
+👋 Hi there!
+I’m Sebastián Morales (@sebannicus)

+💻 Full-Stack Developer | Web3 & AI Enthusiast | Python • Django • Solidity

-💻 I’m a recently graduated Higher-Level Technician in Programming Analysis from INACAP, passionate about technology and software development.
+I’m a recently graduated Programming Analyst from INACAP, driven by a strong passion for technology, software architecture, and building scalable solutions.
-👀 I’m interested in becoming a great developer and turning my ideas into real, innovative projects!
-🌱 I’m skilled in backend development with Python and Django, and frontend with HTML, CSS, JavaScript, and Bootstrap.
-I also work with SQL and NoSQL databases like MongoDB, database modeling, and business process modeling (BPMN).
-I’m familiar with agile methodologies like sprints and committed to delivering secure and high-quality software.
-🚀 I’m currently learning more about full-stack development and building projects for my portfolio!
-📫 How to reach me: Send me a message and I’ll get back to you! :)
-😄 Pronouns: Seba :D
-⚡ Fun fact: I’m super curious, love to learn new things, and I talk a lot — in a fun way!
+I focus on backend development with Python and Django, while expanding my expertise into Web3, AI, and modern frontend frameworks.

+I love turning complex ideas into functional, elegant products — from APIs and databases to full-stack applications that connect real users.

+🧠 What I work with

+Backend: Python, Django, FastAPI, REST APIs

+Frontend: HTML, CSS, JavaScript, React, Bootstrap, Tailwind

+Databases: MySQL, PostgreSQL, MongoDB

+Tools & Practices: Git, Agile (Scrum/Sprints), BPMN, SOLID, GRASP

+Exploring: Solidity, Foundry, Chainlink, LangChain (AI + Blockchain)

+🚀 Current Focus

+Building my portfolio with real full-stack and blockchain projects, including my main dApp “Tinder de las Fiestas” — a social and event-based Web3 platform.
+Always learning, building, and improving through code.

+🤝 Let’s Connect

+I’m open to collaborations, professional opportunities, and innovative projects.
+📫 Reach me at: [your email or LinkedIn link]

+⚡ Fun fact

+I’m endlessly curious and believe that every new challenge is a chance to grow — both as a developer and as a person.